wballard/starphleet/index.md

 You can have multiple LDAP servers.
 Individual user authentication will be cached, so that services with the same `.ldap` value will not multiply prompt for login.

 #### `<service_name>/`
-A directory which defines the relative path from which your service is served (`echo/` in the case of the [base headquarters](https://github.com/wballard/starphleet.headquarters.git)) and which contains the service configuration files (.htpasswd and orders) as its contents.
+A directory which defines the relative path from which your service is served (`echo/` in the case of the [base headquarters](https://github.com/wballard/starphleet.headquarters.git)) and which contains the service configuration files as its contents.
 Starphleet will treat as a service any root directory in your headquarters which contains an orders file and which does not use a reserved name (which are the other folder names in this section).
 It is also possible to launch a service on `/`, by including an `orders` file at the root of your Starphleet headquarters repository.

 * **.htpasswd**: Similar to good old fashioned Apache setups, you can put an `.htpasswd` file in each order directory, right next to `orders`.
 This will automatically protect that service with HTTP basic, useful to limit access to an API.